-Moxibustion uses a dried herb called mugwort that is rolled into a stick.
-The moxibustion practitioner holds the glowing end of the lit stick over acupuncture points to warm them.
+Moxibustion uses a dried herb called mugwort.
+It is rolled into a stick.
+The practitioner holds the glowing end of the lit stick over acupuncture points to warm them.

-The trial team found that acupuncture and moxibustion was safe for people with lymphoedema, especially when the needles are not put in the area of lymphoedema.
+The researchers found that acupuncture and moxibustion was safe for people with lymphoedema.
+This was especially when there are no needles near the area of lymphoedema.

 The people taking part reported some improvement in their symptoms.
 The team suggested that we need more research.

-Tiredness (fatigue) after chemotherapy is a difficult symptom to manage and has a big effect on patient's lives.
-It can sometimes last for years.
+Tiredness (fatigue) after chemotherapy is hard to manage and can have a big effect on your life.
+It sometimes lasts for years.

-The ACU.FATIGUE trial is a big study of 302 patients from 2012.
-It looked at whether acupuncture can help women with severe tiredness after chemotherapy treatment for breast cancer.
+The ACU.FATIGUE trial in 2012 was a study of 302 people.
+It looked at acupuncture for tiredness after chemotherapy treatment for breast cancer.

-It is not clear whether this benefit continues in the longer term because the women were only followed up for 18 weeks.
-The researchers say that we need more research.
+It is not clear whether this benefit continues in the longer term.
+This is because the women were only followed up for 18 weeks.
+The researchers said that we need more research.

-Another review of acupuncture trials in 2013 had similar findings and concluded that we need more research.
+A review of acupuncture trials in 2013 had similar findings.
+It also concluded that we need more research.

-Acupuncture is widely used for a dry mouth (xerostomia) in people having radiotherapy for head and neck cancers.
-It is also used for pain and dry mouth after neck surgery and a dry mouth in people with advanced cancer.
+Acupuncture is used for a dry mouth (xerostomia).
+This is in people having radiotherapy for head and neck cancers.
+Some people have it for pain and dry mouth after neck surgery or a dry mouth in advanced cancer.

 Several small studies have looked into acupuncture or acupressure for cancer related breathlessness.

-6 studies have been carried out to see whether acupuncture can help to reduce anxiety or mood changes.
+Several studies have looked at how acupuncture can help to reduce anxiety or mood changes.
 A review of studies in 2013 found no evidence that it can help.
-It suggested that we need better designed studies to find out.
+It suggested that we need better-designed studies to find out.

 Some people think that acupuncture works because of a placebo effect.
-The placebo effect means that people get a benefit from the treatment simply because they believe that it will work.
+The placebo effect means that people feel the treatment helps.
+This is because they believe that it will work.

-The benefits might just be due to having the therapist's full attention, the chance to lie down and relax or be listened to.
+The benefits might just be due to having the therapist's full attention.
+Or it could be from the chance to lie down and relax and knowing that the therapist is listening.

-Some studies compare true acupuncture with sham acupuncture to look into this.
-Sham acupuncture uses a special needle that does not actually penetrate the skin.
+Some studies have compared true acupuncture with sham acupuncture to look into this.
+Sham acupuncture uses a special needle that does not penetrate the skin.

-Some studies show that the real acupuncture works better than the sham acupuncture for some symptoms.
-Others show no difference.
+Some studies showed that the real acupuncture works better than the sham acupuncture.
+This was for some symptoms.
+Others showed no difference.